C2SM/git-course/beginner/README.md

-# Git Course for Beginners
+# Git: First Steps

-This folder contains the exercises for the C2SM Git Workshop "Git for Beginners".
+This folder contains the exercises for **Git: First Steps**, the introductory course of the C2SM Git Series.
 Feel free to download the material to practice and enhance your Git skills.

+Once you are comfortable with these, [Git: Next Steps](../advanced) continues from here.

 The corresponding slides of this course can be found on our [C2SM User Landing Page](https://c2sm.github.io/events/git_courses/).